-2.4 The additional focus this guidance sets out in relation to net zero carbon design in operation is the energy use performance of the building (measured as Energy Use Intensity/EUI, which is the total amount of energy used in a building in a year divided by its floor area).
+2.4 The general approach to these different pieces of best practice guidance in relation to net zero carbon design in operation is the focus on energy use performance of the building (measured as Energy Use Intensity/EUI, which is the total amount of energy used in a building in a year divided by its floor area).
 In practice, this means setting limits on total energy use and space heating, which helps to ensure more efficient buildings, and subsequently reduce the amount of onsite renewables needed.
 Encouraging on-site renewable energy generation is also important not only in avoiding emissions from grid electricity (in advance of national grid net zero carbon targets) but also because this can improve resilience of the energy network by reducing demands on the national grid system which will be under increasing pressure as we shift to greater reliance on electricity (e.g. through decarbonising heating systems and shifting to electric vehicles).

-2.5 Whilst there are various recommendations and emerging targets being set, the local authority feasibility studies reviewed typically break down energy performance in their analysis into performance against a number of metrics:
+2.5 Whilst there are various recommendations and emerging targets being set, the local authority feasibility studies reviewed typically break down energy performance in their analysis into performance against a number of metrics, which are detailed in Table 1 below.
+The table also includes discussion about the updated best practice recommendations emerging from the new UKNZCBS as revised in 2025.